News

 The Future of Weather Prediction

-Strong is particularly excited about visualizing forecasts, especially for severe weather.
-The ability to show people what a storm will look like in 20 minutes could significantly improve response and safety.
+The future of weather forecasting looks promising, with AI playing a central role.
+Strong is particularly excited about the potential to visualize forecasts, especially for severe weather.
+The ability to show people what a storm will look like in 20 minutes could significantly improve response times and safety measures.